 Too much at just the right time!

 What Canon DOES do good is their ‘one-man-band’ products.
-XF 705 is just that – a beast of a camera which will cover almost every shooting style and situations with flying colors.
-Documentary work, live streaming, long recordings, even cinematic shoots.
-Features – 1 inch sensor, 4K UHD, HDR recording, every imaginable output (including LAN for IP streaming), internal ND filter, L series fixed lens, HEVC codec… The only caveat in my book – price! $6999 is not a small chunk of money.
+XF 705 is just that – a beast of a camera that will cover almost every shooting style and situations with flying colors.
+Documentary work, live streaming, long recordings, and even cinematic shoots.
+Features – 1-inch sensor, 4K UHD, HDR recording, every imaginable output (including LAN for IP streaming), internal ND filter, L series fixed lens, HEVC codec… The only caveat in my book – the price! $6999 is not a small chunk of money.